ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

-where ${\tilde{F}_{vocab}^{i}}$ is the value vector, $f_{enhanced}$ is the output of vocabulary-enhanced reasoning feature.
-This feature complements other extracted features, helping the model better understand and distinguish forgeries by providing more detailed and context-specific visual semantic.
-The structure effectively integrates both macro and micro features, enabling the model to excavate the fine-grained characteristics of tampered images, thereby facilitating the learning of forgery patterns.
-Finally, the three features are then concatenated and fed into a U-Net-shaped decoder \cite{yu2024diffforensics}, consisting of four convolutional layers, to generate the forgery localization mask, identifying the regions in the image that have been tampered with.
+where ${\tilde{F}_{vocab}^{i}}$ denotes the value vector, $f_{enhanced}$ represents the vocabulary-enhanced reasoning feature.
+This output complements other extracted features, enriching the model’s understanding of tampered content by providing more detailed and context-specific visual semantics.
+By jointly modeling macro-level and micro-level features, the proposed structure is able to uncover the fine-grained characteristics of manipulated images, thereby enhancing the robustness of forgery pattern learning.
+Finally, the three feature representations are concatenated and passed into a U-Net-shaped decoder \cite{yu2024diffforensics}, consisting of four convolutional layers, to produce the forgery localization mask that delineates the manipulated regions:

-where ${Decoder}$ represents the U-Net-shaped decoder, $:$ is the concatenate operation. $f_{vocab}$ is the output of the Vocabulary-enhanced Vision Encoder. ${G}_{out}$ is the predicted forgery localization map.
-Equipped with the Object-agnostic Forgery Prompt and the Vocabulary-enhanced Vision Encoder, FL-Expert allows the model to accurately identify and localize forged content, leveraging the combined strengths of multi-scale semantic features, cross-modal reasoning, and domain-specific vocabulary enhancement.
+where ${Decoder}$ denotes the U-Net-shaped decoder, $:$ indicates the concatenate operation. $f_{vocab}$ is the final output from the Vocabulary-enhanced Vision Encoder.
+The resulting ${G}_{out}$ represents the predicted forgery localization map.
+Equipped with the Object-agnostic Forgery Prompt and the Vocabulary-enhanced Vision Encoder, FL-Expert effectively combines multi-scale semantic reasoning, cross-modal fusion, and vocabulary-driven enhancement, enabling accurate identification and localization of forged content.